 What is Galbi Jjim?

 Spoon the rich sauce over rice.
-Bite into tender chunks of decadent beef ribs.
-And don’t forget the braised daikon swimming in a sea of thick, garlicky gravy!
+Bite into tender chunks of decadent short ribs.
+Enjoy this one pot galbi jjim recipe!

 Ingredients:

 - Beef Short Ribs.
-Look for thick, well-marbled, bone-in beef short ribs that are trimmed of fat.
+Look for thick, well-marbled, bone-in beef short ribs trimmed of fat.
+Look for them at Korean grocery stores or your local butcher shop.
+Regular grocery stores also carry them from time to time.

-- Korean Pear.
+- Asian Pear.
+Sometimes called Korean Pear.
 Adds sweetness and is necessary to the overall texture.

 - Onion, Garlic, Ginger.
 The essential aromatics.

-- Daikon + Carrots.
+- Korean Radish (Daikon) + Carrots.
 Adds flavorful heft and body to the sauce.
 Not the same without it!

 - Dried Red Dates (Jujubes).
 A classic addition that adds sweetness and that special Korean flavor.
 Look for seedless ones.